Experienced. Trusted. Compassionate.

 Unfair Practices Occur When A Debt Collector Does One Of The Following:

-- Collects an amount (interest fees or any expense other than the original purchasing agreement) that is not not authorized by the original agreement or by law;
+- Collects an amount (interest fees or any expense other than the original purchasing agreement) not authorized by the original agreement or by law;

 - Communicates with a consumer by postcard;